troclaux/notes/golang.md

 > [!IMPORTANT]
 > you don't need to name the arguments of an interface
 > but it's recommended to name the arguments, to make it more readable
+> you must specify the input of the method and the output type
+> interfaces don't accept fields, only methods (although it can accept [constraints](#constraints))

 - method signature: method name, receiver type and the parameter list
   - e.g. `func (p Person) sayHello()`
-- interfaces don't require variables, only methods
 - you cannot define a type that implements an interface inside a function
 - a type can implement any number of interfaces in golang
 - structs implements interfaces implicitly